 This link directs you to the Facts and Figures portion of our website, which provides information on how many people in Wisconsin have diabetes and related complications.

-Centers for Disease Control and Prevention - Diabetes Data and Trends
+Centers for Disease Control and Prevention - Diabetes Data and Statistics

-This link directs you to the Diabetes Data and Trends section of the CDC website, which has information on diabetes for the entire country and for each state.
+This link directs you to the Diabetes Data and Statistics section of the CDC website, which has information on diabetes for the entire country and for each state.